Curxser/R-Info/README.md

 # R-Info

 This repository serves as an information hub for dynamically fetching the latest version details for update checks.
-It is designed to provide real-time version tracking for seamless updates.
+It is designed to provide real-time version tracking for seamless updates. and information i may add in the feature.